Shmuel and Hasia Kovnovich

 Dov: What happened to the Jews who left with you, the ones whose names you mentioned earlier?

 Shmuel: There were some young ones.
 Moyshe-Fayvke Pevzner[NOTE]Moyshe-Fayvke Pevzner, born in Trashkun ~1923, son of Leybe Pevzner and Chana (Solomon) was a young one who joined the Lithuanian Division.
-Then there was someone we called Henochke, Henochke Zavls.[NOTE]Henoch Martsusky, son of Zavl Martsusky and Freda (Vinik) He was a paratrooper, I was told, and he was killed.
+Then there was someone we called Henochke, Henochke Zavls.[NOTE]Henoch Martsushky, son of Zavl Martsushky and Freda (Vinik) He was a paratrooper, I was told, and he was killed.
 He jumped from an airplane and fell into the hands of the Germans.

 Dov: Where did he jump out?